aaron-grau/curic/react/projects/piano/README.md

 The `NoteKey` component listens to the store.
 If its `key` is in the state, then the `NoteKey` should `start` its `Note`.

 Add a listener in `componentDidMount`.
 Remember to store the listener as an instance variable so you can remove it in `componentWillUnmount`.

+### `Piano`

+Let's support more than one `NoteKey` by creating a `Piano` component (`components/piano.jsx`).
+It will render a `NoteKey` for each of the `TONES`.

+Now we can test our setup.
+When your `Piano` is mounted it should call the method we exported from `util/key_listeners`, thereby adding `keydown` and `keyup` event listeners.
+In `piano.jsx` use `ReactDOM` to position our `Piano` on the page.
+Remember to provide an HTML container as the second argument of `ReactDOM.render`.
+Open your HTML file and press some keys.
+You should hopefully hear sound!

+If you don't here anything, first check for errors in your console and errors in the `webpack`ing.
+Follow the redux pattern to debug piece by piece.
+Start at the beginning and debug your way through.

+## Phase 5: Style your Piano

+Use your css knowledge and style your components so that it looks like a piano.

+Bonus:  Using CSS rules and the `state` of your `NoteKey` components, visually update a `NoteKey` when the user plays its note.